 Prebiotics are a type of fiber that serves as food for the beneficial microorganisms in your digestive tract, which is also known as your gut.

 To fully understand prebiotics, it’s helpful to first know a few things about your gut.
-It is full of microorganisms — such as bacteria, fungi, and viruses — often referred to by scientists as the human gut microbiota.1
+It is full of microorganisms—such as bacteria, fungi, and viruses—often referred to by scientists as gut microbiota.1

 The Difference Between Probiotics and Prebiotics